 ⚠️ METHODOLOGY NOTE — PTI SCORE DIVERGENCE

-The PTI score of L=48 reflects the author's real-time institutional assessment incorporating executive action pace through early 2026.
+The PTI score of L=48 reflects the author's real-time institutional assessment incorporating executive action pace through April 2026.
 Published indices score the US higher: Freedom House 83/100 (2024 report), V-Dem LDI ~0.65-0.72 (~65-72 scaled).
 The divergence reflects (a) the PTI's faster update cycle, (b) weighting toward institutional constraint erosion, and (c) incorporation of events post-dating published index coverage.
 All thesis claims should be evaluated under both the author's PTI and established indices.
 See Sensitivity Analysis below.

 48

-Governance Topology Index
+PTI Governance Topology Index

 ▼ 36 pts (2yr)